-Load balancing allows you to split your transactions among multiple merchant e solutions accounts.
-That are all part of the same payment gateway.
+Load balancing allows you to split your transactions among multiple merchant e-solutions accounts.
+They are all part of the same payment gateway.
 There are several benefits to this.
 For starters, you’ll be able to rely on the others if one of the accounts fails.
-Having numerous merchant e solutions also allows you to process more transactions per month, minimizing your chargeback risk.
+Having numerous merchant e-solutions also allows you to process more transactions per month, minimizing your chargeback risk.

 · Read your contract over and over again:

 Because most high-risk merchant solutions account providers work with a variety of high-risk credit card processing accounts, rates, and fees vary depending on which merchant solutions account (or accounts) you choose.
 As a result, pay great attention to the rates you’ll be charged and any additional costs.
 Even if you’re not likely to be accepted, it’s not a bad idea to request interchange-plus pricing or a month-to-month contract.